Juris Zarins

-Juris Zarins (Zariņš) (born 1945, in Germany) is an American-Latvian archaeologist and professor at Missouri State University, who specializes in the Middle East.
+Juris Zarins (Juris Zariņš; February 17, 1945 – July 8, 2023) was a German-born American archaeologist and professor at Missouri State University, who specialized in the Middle East.

 Biography

-Zarins is ethnically Latvian, but was born in Germany at the end of the Second World War.
+An ethnic Latvian, Zarins was born in Allied-occupied Germany at the end of the Second World War, on February 17, 1945.
 His parents emigrated to the United States soon after he was born.
-He graduated from high school in Lincoln, Nebraska in 1963 and earned a B.A. in anthropology from the University of Nebraska in 1967.
+He graduated from high school in Lincoln, Nebraska, in 1963 and earned a B.A. in anthropology from the University of Nebraska in 1967.
 He served in the U.S. Army in Vietnam before completing his Ph.D. in Ancient Near Eastern Languages and Archaeology at the University of Chicago in 1974.
-He then served as archaeological adviser to the Department of Antiquities of the Kingdom of Saudi Arabia before coming to Missouri State in 1978.
+He then served as an archaeological adviser to the Department of Antiquities of the Kingdom of Saudi Arabia before coming to Missouri State in 1978.

-Zarins joined an Expedition in search of the lost city of Ubar which started in 1992.
-The team was composed of NASA Scientists Ronald Blom and Charles Elachi, Film Maker and Archaeologist Nicholas Clapp and British Explorer Ranulph Fiennes.
-Together This team set out to find Ubar and ended up working on one site known as the Shisr site.
-While there, Clapp decided that what they had found was in fact Ubar, Zarins was not so easily convinced.
+Zarins joined an expedition in search of the lost city of Ubar which started in 1992.
+The team was composed of NASA scientists Ronald Blom and Charles Elachi, filmmaker and archaeologist Nicholas Clapp and British explorer Ranulph Fiennes.
+Together this team set out to find Ubar and ended up working on one site known as the Shisr site.
+While there, Clapp decided that what they had found was in fact Ubar.
+Zarins was not so easily convinced.

 He discussed Ubar in a 1996 NOVA interview:

-In 1996 a joint effort from Juris Zarins, George Hedges and Ronald Blom sprung the Creation of a website called The Archaeology Fund.
-This Website contains a vast collection of the teams findings in the Dhofar region as well as surrounding areas.
-It also contains information regarding ancient trade routes and their connection to long distance trade; satellite images of the region not on the archaeology Fund's website can be found with the NASA Jet Propulsion Laboratory (JPL).
+In 1996, a joint effort from Juris Zarins, George Hedges and Ronald Blom sprang the creation of a website called The Archaeology Fund.
+This website contains a vast collection of the teams findings in the Dhofar region as well as surrounding areas.
+It also contains information regarding ancient trade routes and their connection to long distance trade; satellite images of the region not on the Archaeology Fund's website can be found with the NASA Jet Propulsion Laboratory (JPL).

 Currently UNESCO recognizes the Shisr site as Wubar (Ubar) which can be found on the official UNESCO World Heritage Fund website.